landont168/stockle/README.md

 - improving responsiveness with css + mui
 - reworking app to allow guests to play (preventing interactions with a user object like updating stats, displaying stats/leaderboard, etc)

-aug 21, 2024
-- after some help, plan is to deploy frontend with vercel and backend with aws ecs.
 ### todo:

 - deploy frontend with vercel + backend with aws